This looks better irl

 Exploring cosplay cons

-This looks better irl – Exploring Cosplay Cons follows young people in this contemporary subculture, largely influenced by various Asian media and pop culture, full of community spirit, individuality and personal challenges, as they prepare for and attend cosplay conventions in Western Europe.
+This Looks Better IRL – Exploring Cosplay Cons follows young people immersed in the vibrant subculture of cosplay, largely shaped by Asian media and pop culture.
+Full of community spirit, individuality, and personal challenges, as they prepare for and attend cosplay conventions in Western Europe.

-Over the past few years, I have attended various cosplay conventions and met many cosplayers.
-Their self-made costumes range from endearingly amateur to lifelike, each offering a personal interpretation of the characters they portray.
+Over the past few years, I’ve attended numerous cosplay conventions and met many cosplayers whose self-made costumes range from charmingly amateur to astonishingly lifelike, each offering a personal interpretation of the characters they portray.

-The cosplay community is highly diverse, with a strong sense of mutual acceptance, which includes a large proportion of neurodivergent individuals.
+The cosplay community is highly diverse, united by a strong sense of mutual acceptance, including a significant proportion of neurodivergent individuals.
 Could there be an overlap with the social and emotional challenges that many young people face today?
-Are there deeper emotions hidden beneath these costumes?
+What deeper emotions might lie beneath their carefully crafted appearances?
 To explore this, I collected hundreds of screenshots from cosplayers’ social media accounts.
 These screenshots serve as a recurring element in the publication, offering insight into their underlying feelings.